 There is an annual fee of twenty-five cents for each active authorized agent/delegate location.
 There is no fee for first 100 active agents reported.
 The fee is capped at $25,000 per licensee in one year.

 The premium that you pay for an Arizona Money Transmitter Surety Bond is dependent on credit and the bond amount required.
+Our rates start at 1.5% of the bond amount with good credit.
 Surety bond amounts over $50,000 will require personal and business financial statements for underwriting purposes.
+Contact our Surety Bond Specialists for a free quote that fits your specific situation.

 Applications are to be submitted online through the NMLS.